scottmillers/Terraform/aws/lambda/url-to-html/README.md

 - An AWS account

-It is highly recommended you use the [Visual Studio Code DevContainer](https://code.visualstudio.com/docs/devcontainers/containers) at the root of the repository.
+It is highly recommended you use the [Visual Studio Code DevContainer](https://code.visualstudio.com/docs/devcontainers/containers) at the root of this repository.
 The instructions below assume you are using the DevContainer.
-If not you will need to install the following:
+If you don use the DevContainer you will need to install the following:

 - AWS CLI installed and configure for your account
 - Terraform 5.0 or greater installed